-Pinellas County Schools plans to open the NEW Center for Literacy Innovation in the 2021-2022 school year to serve students in grades 1-5 who have dyslexia and/or a specific pattern of reading difficulties.
+Pinellas County Schools has opened the NEW Center for Literacy Innovation in the 2021-2022 school year to serve students in grades 1-5 who have dyslexia and/or a specific pattern of reading difficulties.

 IS READING MORE DIFFICULT FOR YOUR CHILD THAN OTHER SUBJECTS?